lauradiezdeveloper/panda-todolist/README.md

 # Panda ToDo List 🐼

 Panda ToDo List is a simple and intuitive to-do web application that helps you stay organized and manage your tasks effectively.
-The app is built using pure JavaScript and basic CSS, providing a lightweight and efficient solution for managing your daily tasks.
+The app is built using vanilla JavaScript and basic CSS, providing a lightweight and efficient solution for managing your daily tasks.

 ## Features 📋